changkun/AugmentedTouch/README.md

-# MotionTouch - Potential Device Behaviour
+# Augmented Touch - Potential Device Behaviour

-This repository contains source code and all the research documentation for my implementation of touch with sensor data on mobile devices.
+## Introduction

+Augmented Touch is a project on touch behaviour.
+It included the effect of using touch positon feature and sensor features to analysis hand posture classification probelm and authentication user on mobile devices.
-I wish you can be inspired by this repository to keep interested in developing a new way to adapt user interface on mobile devices by using sensor behaviour and touch behaviour.

-At the very beginining, you can see a very breif demo on [YouTube](https://youtu.be/voyEDZ6Awzw).
+I wish you could be inspired by this repository to keep interested in develop a new way to use sensor information, such as adapt user interface on mobile devices by using sensor behaviour and touch behaviour.
+You can see a very breif demo on [YouTube](https://youtu.be/voyEDZ6Awzw).

-The project are inspired from some of touch behaviour research by [Daniel Buschek](http://www.medien.ifi.lmu.de/team/daniel.buschek/), and you can find the related works [here](https://scholar.google.de/citations?user=TsVkUBwAAAAJ).
+This project is inspired and coached from few of touch behaviour research by [Daniel Buschek](http://www.medien.ifi.lmu.de/team/daniel.buschek/), and you can find the related works [here](https://scholar.google.de/citations?user=TsVkUBwAAAAJ).

-More information are coming soon...

 ## Content
 ----------